 Guernesiais, Guernsey French or Dgernesiais, is the original language of the island.
+You can see it on the sign above, in Guernsey‘s capital, St Peter Port.
 It is, sadly, dying out now, although Remus Carey is a native speaker.
 As a man in his mid 50s at the start of book one, Dead in the Water, he is unusually young for someone who was brought up primarily speaking Guernesiais and using English as his second tongue.

 All of Remus’s logs are written in this language, which has many similarities to modern day French thanks to their shared heritage.
 Miles Bichard tasks Christine Le Page with translating them into English.